ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

   <li>We pass on part of your investment directly to the Set-OutlookSignatures project, thereby promoting the further development of the free open-source version.</li>
 </ul>

-<p>Licenses are required only for mailboxes that utilize <span style="font-weight: bold; background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> features.
+<p>Licenses are required only for mailboxes that utilize <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle</span> features.
 This includes shared mailboxes.
 Each mailbox requires one license, regardless of how many users access it, how many signatures are deployed, or how frequently those signatures are modified.</p>

 <p>You do not need to specify individual mailbox names.
 Instead, define at least one Active Directory or Entra ID group that includes the relevant mailboxes.
 For each group, indicate the maximum number of recursive members.<p>